-The utility returns to the DOS prompt after the BIOS update process is completed.
+5. The utility returns to the DOS prompt after the BIOS update process is completed.
 Reboot the system from the hard disk drive.

 '''

-A:\>afudos /iP5KPL.ROM
+A:\>afudos /iP5SDVM.ROM

-AMI Firmware Update Utility - Version 1.19(ASUS V2.07(03.11.24BB))
+AMI Firmware Update Utility - Version 2.29 (ASUS V2.07(03.11.24BB))

 Copyright (C) 2002 American Megatrends, Inc. All rights reserved.

 WARNING!!
 Do not turn off power during flash BIOS

-Reading file ..... done
+Reading flash ..... done

 Reading flash ..... done

 Advance Check .....

 Erasing flash ..... done

 Writing flash ..... done

-Verifying flash .... done
+Writing flash ..... done

 Please restart your computer

 A:\>

 '''

-2.1.4 ASUS CrashFree BIOS 3 utility
+2.1.4 ASUS CrashFree BIOS 2 utility

-The ASUS CrashFree BIOS 3 is an auto recovery tool that allows you to restore the BIOS file when it fails or gets corrupted during the updating process.
-You can update a corrupted BIOS file using the motherboard support CD, the floppy disk or the USB flash disk that contains the updated BIOS file.
+The ASUS CrashFree BIOS 2 is an auto recovery tool that allows you to restore the BIOS file when it fails or gets corrupted during the updating process.
+You can update a corrupted BIOS file using the motherboard support CD or the floppy disk that contains the updated BIOS file.

-- Prepare the motherboard support CD, the floppy disk or the USB flash disk containing the updated motherboard BIOS before using this utility. - Make sure that you rename the original or updated BIOS file in the floppy disk or the USB flash disk to P5KPL.ROM.
+- Prepare the motherboard support CD, or the floppy disk containing the updated motherboard BIOS before using this utility. - Make sure that you rename the original or updated BIOS file in the floppy disk or the USB flash disk to P5SD2VM.ROM.